Sometimes beating the market isn’t all it’s cracked up to be. Just ask Ben Graham.

 Graham dug himself out financially and then some.
 By 1935, he, and his investors, had fully recovered from the losses (a feat in itself).

-But mentally, it was another story.
+But mentally, he was never the same.
 As rational as Graham was, the experience would completely redefine him.
 He became a much more conservative investor.
 And sometimes, as James Grant tells it, the experience seeped into his writing:

 I’m going to close with, to me, what is the great irony of Graham’s career as an analyst and as a participant in the financial markets… So Mr. Market was not content to ruin everyone’s life between the years 1929 and ’32.
 He wanted another lesson in 1937 just to make sure that you knew he was serious.
 So in 1937, there was what they call — the Roosevelt people call — a recession.
 It sounded so much more palatable than depression.
 The stock market, again, took a pratfall, a huge — I forgot what the decline was — say 40 percent.
 By this time, I think Graham had had enough.
 He was a wonderful, indeed, a great human being in so many ways, but he was a mortal being and he had had it.
 He had had it.
 And you could see his weariness shine through in the 1940 edition a little bit.
 And let this too be a lesson to us…